 As you gather content, be sure to label and file the material under the appropriate category in your outline.
 Organizing now will greatly help when its time to edit.

 As tempting as it may be to include every life experience, your audience will find it overwhelming.
 Instead, identify the stories that support your goals and then rank each by importance.
 Not only will your content become more manageable but you will start to see themes and patterns emerge.

 While it’s important to stick to your timeline, it’s equally important to schedule daily and even weekly breaks.
 Writing an autobiography is an exhausting project.
 Setting aside time to clear your head will keep you from feeling overwhelmed and give you a fresh perspective when returning to write.

 - Stay Focused

-As you write your memoir, refer back to your outline, goals and audience perspective often.
+As you write your memoir, refer back to your outline, goals and audience often.
 I find it helpful to alternate between the details of a specific story and the broader story as a whole.

 - Outside Input

 It’s never easy to have an outsider critique work you’ve poured your heart into but a fresh pair of eyes can help identify weak spots.
 Ask a friend, family member or even a stranger their thoughts and what could be improved upon.
 While you may not agree, it will provide some valuable food for thought.